kthpanor/vlxman/_sources/docs/embedding.md

 xyz:
 ...
 @end
 ```

-Download a [text format](../input_files/ethanol-cpcm.inp) type of input file to perfom a scf calculation under the presence of a static electric field for the p-nitroaniline.
+Download a {download}`text format <../input_files/ethanol-cpcm.inp>` type of input file to perform an SCF calculation for ethanol in a water environment.

 (sec:pe)=
 ## Polarizable embedding